• Skip to primary navigation

 • You can also make pickle spears by slicing the cucumbers lengthwise.

-• Add red onions or sliced green pepper to the mason jars along with the pickles - they are delicious!
+• Add red onions, sliced carrots or sliced green pepper to the mason jars along with the pickles - they are delicious!

 • celery seed or mustard seed adds a whole new flavor.